The Rhythm Divine: Single release

 Bassey's vocals were recorded at Yello's studio in Zurich.
 The song blends the electro-pop sound of the 1980s with a classic big Bassey ballad and introduced Shirley Bassey to a younger generation.
-A video featuring both Shirley Bassey and Yello was released on the Yello compilation video Essential Yello in 1992.
+A video featuring both Bassey and Yello was released the Essential Yello compilation in 1992.
 The song was regularly performed live by Bassey in the following year, albeit with a different orchestral arrangement.

 The single was also released in the US and Canada on the Polygram Vertigo label, on a double 12" single, which included the 12" version.